-- 2.2.1 The Government White Paper entitled 'Ireland's Transition to a Low Carbon Energy Future 2015-2030' set out a framework to guide Ireland's energy policy development over the period 2015-2030.
-The framework takes account of European and international climate change objectives. - 2.2.2 The 'Energy Vision 2050' established in the White Paper describes a 'radical transformation' of Ireland's energy system, which it is hoped will result in GHG emissions from the energy sector reducing by between 80% and 95%, compared to 1990 levels.
+- period 2015-2030.
+The framework takes account of European and international climate change objectives. - 2.2.7 The 'Energy Vision 2050' established in the White Paper describes a 'radical transformation' of Ireland's energy system, which it is hoped will result in GHG emissions from the energy sector reducing by between 80% and 95%, compared to 1990 levels.
 This means that energy supply during the national transition to a renewable energy system will need to move away from carbon-intensive fuels such as peat and coal in favour of lower carbon fuels like natural gas.
 The White Paper notes that:

 "Renewable energy will also play a central role in the transition to low carbon energy.
 No single renewable energy technology - existing or emerging - will alone enable Ireland to overcome the low carbon challenge.
-Rather, a diverse range of technologies will be required along the supply chains for electricity, heat and transport"1.
+Rather, a diverse range of technologies will be required along the supply chains for electricity, heat and transport".

 "Onshore wind continues to be the main contributor (18.2% of total generation and 81% of RES-E in 2014).
 It is a proven technology and Ireland's abundant wind resource means that a wind generator in Ireland generates more electricity than similar installations in other countries.
-This results in a lower cost of support."2
+This results in a lower cost of support."

 "Several forms of RES-E, such as wind, solar and ocean energy are reliant on weather conditions and have an inherent variability.
-They cannot be dispatched in the same way as traditional generators and this presents challenges for the electricity system"3 (emphasis added).
+They cannot be dispatched in the same way as traditional generators and this presents challenges for the electricity system" (emphasis added).